The Estuary Partnership Board members represent the diverse and various interests of those who live, work and recreate

 Local Government, Cowlitz County

 Elaine is the Community Services Director for Cowlitz County, where she previously served as Director of Building and Planning for six years.
 Previously, she served for two years as the Building and Planning Operations Manager at Cowlitz County.
 Elaine has enjoyed a varied career including non-profit management and work with local governments in California and Nebraska.
-Elaine is a veteran of the U.S. Coast Guard who served for seven years active duty.
+Elaine is a veteran of the U.S. Coast Guard who served for seven years of active duty.
 She has a B.A. in Criminal Justice from Park University, an M.P.A. from the University of Nebraska-Omaha, and a doctorate in Public Administration from Valdosta State University.